APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 - What were the protest demands?

+	- Boycotts

 		- Israeli universities

 		- Nazarian Center

 - https://dailybruin.com/2024/04/07/legal-scholars-host-panel-discussing-freedom-of-speech-since-oct-7